otto-de/api-guidelines/api-guidelines/global/json/identifiers/rules/should-use-customerid-to-identify-customers.md

 ---
-type: SHOULD
 id: R100078
 ---

-# use customerId to identify customers
+# SHOULD use customerId to identify customers

 The `customerId` is the recommended way to identify logged in customers.
 It replaces the `ec-uuid`.